MCFrank16/suura-backend/README.md

 - #### run mongo server
 ```
 // For UNIX

-yarn start:db
+- yarn start:db
-npm run start:db
+- npm run start:db

+// You will have to open another terminal to keep this connection alive
 ```

 ### using remote mongodb server
 - Create account on MongoDB Atlas and follow the set-ups
-- copy the database URL and paste it in `.env` accordingly
+- copy the database URL and paste it in `.env` by following `.env.sample`

 ## APPLICATION SET UP
 - ### install dependencies